Posted: 7/15/21 | July 15th, 2021

 While many of us have bucket-list goals of exploring this vast and diverse landscape, more often than not, we end up heading abroad instead.
 International travel just seems more alluring, exotic, and exciting.

-But this country has more than enough eclectic cities, small towns, lots of regional culinary traditions, historic sites, fascinating museums, and natural wonders to keep any intrepid traveler busy.
+But this country has more than enough eclectic cities, small towns, regional culinary traditions, historic sites, fascinating museums, and natural wonders to keep any intrepid traveler busy.

-I’ve done five big road trips (two that completely crisscrossed the country and three in various regions) that cumulatively add up to a year on the road (and that doesn’t count all the “regular” trips, vacations, and weekend getaways in the U.S, I’ve taken).
+I’ve done five big US road trips (two that completely crisscrossed the country and three in various regions) that cumulatively add up to a year on the road (and that doesn’t count all the “regular” trips, vacations, and weekend getaways).
 I’ve seen a lot of the United States.

-As COVID-19 has caused us to consider our backyard more and more, many of us are turning to domestic travel.
-We’re finally exploring all the wonders their backyard has to offer.
+As COVID-19 has caused us to consider our backyard more and more, many Americans are turning to domestic travel.
+We’re finally exploring all the wonders our own country has to offer.